How to Dispose of a Christmas Tree Responsibly

 3. Nature reserves

-Some nature reserves accept Christmas trees to help stabilise sand dunes or support conservation projects.
-It’s always best to call ahead to check.
+Some nature reserves accept Christmas trees to help stabilise sand dunes or support conservation projects, but it’s always best to call ahead to check.

 Replant your potted Christmas tree